Updated: 2 days ago

 But the consolidation was only the first step in meeting the data and processing needs of rural cooperatives; financing was needed to write code and purchase software.
 Vern sought help from the National Rural Utilities Cooperative Finance Corporation (CFC).

-Under Vern’s leadership, NISC has grown to more than 1,200 employees serving rural utilities and telecoms across the U.S. and Canada.
+Under Vern’s leadership, NISC grew to more than 1,400 employees serving rural utilities and telecoms across the U.S. and Canada.
 In 2020, NISC was named among ComputerWorld’s Best Places to Work in IT for the 17th straight year and was recently recognized as one of the Elite Top 50 for customer service by Help Desk International.

 Vern retired from NISC in January 2020 and was immediately tapped to lead North Dakota’s coronavirus contact tracing efforts.
 The launch of the Care 19 app and strategy of testing university students returning to campus were among Vern’s accomplishments.